OSURoboticsClub/Rover_2016_2017/miniboard/README.md

 | GPIO3     | PK6 |
 | GPIO4     | PF6 |
 | GPIO5     | PK3 |

+## Soil Sensor
+As we're out of UARTs, the miniboard communicates with the soil sensor using the TX channel of the GPS UART (2) and the RX channel of the AX12/tetrad UART (1)

 # Notes on Microcontroller Programming
 Programming microcontrollers in C is very similar to regular C programming,